 “the graphic and vivid descriptions of many of their liaisons and encounters add to the time period […] the 1980’s and the music scene is filled with punk rock, hardcore music and the hope for success.”

 “you can’t help but identify yourself somehow if you lived your late teens or early twenties at the end of the 80’s. […] it’s accompanied by its very own soundtrack.
 So many of these songs took me back to my youth and brought back my own personal memories.”

 “Then turn me into a song.
 Or three.
 Preserve me.
 Preserve us.”
 These words would soon change everything.
 For all of us.

 Know someone who might like this?
-Post it or Forward in an an email to let them get in on it too.
+Post it and let them get in on it too.